 The main difference between Marketing Mix Modeling and Attribution is that the former is an aggregated top-down approach whereas the latter is a disaggregated bottom up approach.

-In the roundtable dinner debate event organized by MASS Analytics on the 18th of January 2018 that gathered marketing effectiveness experts in the UK, the perspective of MMM industrialization was debated.
+In the roundtable dinner debate event organized by MASS Analytics on the 18th of January 2018 that gathered marketing effectiveness experts in the UK, the perspective of Marketing Mix Modeling industrialization was debated.

 It transpired that three steps are essential to reach MMM democratization: